edno/codeception-gherkin-param/README.md

 ## Usage

-Once installed you will be able to access variables stored using [Fixtures](https://codeception.com/docs/reference/Fixtures.html).
+Once installed, you will be able to access variables stored using [Fixtures](https://codeception.com/docs/reference/Fixtures.html).

 ### Simple parameters

 In scenario steps, the variables can be accessed using the syntax `{{param}}`.
-While executing your features the variables will be automatically replaced by their value.
+While executing your features, the variables will be automatically replaced by their value.

 ### Array parameters